spiceai/docs/spiceaidocs/docs/reference/spicepod/embeddings.md

 ### `dependsOn`

 Optional.
-A list of dependencies that must be processed before this embedding.
+A list of dependencies that must be loaded and available before this embedding model.